 Prior to 1988, transportation violations were issued by local courts.
 Motor carriers had little incentive to comply with safety regulations because violations were only issued against drivers.
 The violations were also not included in the carrier’s safety record, which made it difficult to identify carriers with a pattern of violations.
 As a consistent means to track safety violations and issue penalties, the PUCO was given authority to assess civil forfeitures for violations involving highway transportation and hazardous materials in 1988.
 In 1995, Ohio law authorized the PUCO to assess civil forfeitures for all motor carrier safety violations.

 Penalties are assessed either as a result of safety violations detected in a roadside inspection or as a result of a safety audit.
-To determine the fine assessed for violations, the PUCO uses the recommended fine schedule from the Commercial Vehicle Safety Alliance (CVSA), an organization representing motor carriers, drivers and regulators.
+The PUCO uses a procedure comparable to the recommended fine schedule issued by the Commercial Vehicle Safety Alliance (CVSA) - an organization representing motor carriers, drivers and regulators - to determine the civil forfeitures assessed for non-hazardous materials violations discovered during a driver/vehicle inspection.
+The CVSA is an organization representing motor carriers, drivers and regulators.
 More than 3,000 penalties are assessed each year, resulting in approximately $2.5 million being credited to Ohio’s general revenue fund.